nalgeon/howto/README.md

 $ howto curl example.org but print only the headers curl -I example.org

+The `curl` command is used to transfer data from or to a server.
-The `-I` option in `curl` is used to fetch the HTTP headers only, without the response body.
+The `-I` option tells `curl` to fetch the HTTP headers only, without the body content.
 ```

 ### Follow-ups